varunnair18/FISH/README.md

 # Fisher Induced Sparse uncHanging (FISH) Mask

 This repo contains the code for Fisher Induced Sparse uncHanging (FISH) Mask training, from "Training Neural Networks with Fixed Sparse Masks" by Yi-Lin Sung, Varun Nair, and Colin Raffel.
+To appear in Neural Information Processing Systems (NeurIPS) 2021.

 **Abstract**: During typical gradient-based training of deep neural networks, all of the model's parameters are updated at each iteration.
 Recent work has shown that it is possible to update only a small subset of the model's parameters during training, which can alleviate storage and communication requirements.
 In this paper, we show that it is possible to induce a fixed sparse mask on the model’s parameters that selects a subset to update over many iterations.
 Our method constructs the mask out of the  parameters with the largest Fisher information as a simple approximation as to which parameters are most important for the task at hand.
 In experiments on parameter-efficient transfer learning and distributed training, we show that our approach matches or exceeds the performance of other methods for training with sparse updates while being more efficient in terms of memory usage and communication costs.